smatechnologies/ibm-i-agent-docs/docs/events-utilities/utilities-screens.md

 utility command.
 Some of the following description includes information that is useful in distinguishing between the two different types of data capture.
-Each actual data capture definition and the captured data record are labeled by their Type field, where \"C\" = screen capture and
-\"S\" = spool file capture.
+Each actual data capture definition and the captured data record are labeled by their Type field, where "C" = screen capture and "S" = spool file capture.
 The list column headings will change depending on the subset rule that is currently in effect.